 The caregiving spouse must pass a criminal history check and meet the other Oregon Department of Human Services requirements for providing care.
-In addition to providing assistance with activities of daily living, it is expected they will manage the home, perform housekeeping, laundry, do the grocery shopping and meal preparation.
+In addition to aiding with their spouse’s ADLs, it is expected that caregiver spouses manage the home, perform housekeeping, do laundry, do the grocery shopping, provide transportation, manage medications, and prepare meals.

-In addition to their wages, the caregiving spouse also receives the other benefits of union participation such as unemployment insurance, paid vacation time and disability benefits should they themselves become disabled.
+In addition to their wages, the caregiving spouses also receive other benefits of union participation, such as unemployment insurance, paid vacation time, and disability benefits should they themselves become disabled.

 To apply for the Spousal Pay Program, interested couples should contact the local Area Agency on Aging / Senior and Persons Disabilities Office.
 Alternatively, they can call 1-800-282-8096 or 503-947-5162.

 Additional information about this program is available here, but please keep in mind, it is not written for a consumer audience.
 Therefore, the wording can be complex and difficult to understand.